 3. Facial Implants

 Men and women with a weak cheekbone (maxilla), are frequently affected by early ageing of the lower eyelid and malar regions and may seek lower eyelid surgery in their 20s to 30’s.
 Lower eyelid surgery is a higher-risk procedure in these patients and to achieve ideal aesthetic results they often require augmentation of the maxilla with a cheek implant to improve support to the overlying cheek tissue.

 4. Fat Grafting to the Face

-Fat grafting to the face to restore lost volume is not limited to facelift surgery alone, the use of small volume nano fat grafting to the brow region, upper eyelid, tear trough region and malar area can have a dramatic effect to the overall result of your eyelid procedure.
+Fat grafting to the face to restore lost volume is not limited to facelift surgery alone, the use of small volume nano fat grafting to the brow region, upper eyelid, tear trough region and malar area can have a dramatic effect on the overall result of your eyelid procedure.

 Recovery After Your Eyelid Surgery

 Immediately after your operation, you will be nursed with your head up.
 Your vision may be blurred by the presence of a lubricant in your eyes which is inserted during the blepharoplasty surgery.
 Ice packs may be used for the first 24 hours to limit swelling and bruising.

 After blepharoplasty surgery, whilst the eyelids are swollen, their function is compromised and so for a few weeks, it will be necessary for you to lubricate your eyes regularly with ointment or drops.
 Post-operative swelling, discolouration and bruising are to be expected, generally lasting up to two weeks, this can be camouflaged with makeup after a week.
 Outside of home, many patients wear sunglasses for a week or two to cover bruising.

 You should avoid watching television, reading or straining your eyes for a few days, and keep your head elevated.
 You can usually wear contact lenses within two weeks once bruising and swelling resolve.
 Patients may drive and return to work once they discontinue narcotic pain medicine.